NEWBARN COUNTRY COTTAGES

 All four cottages are ground floor only with only a few steps, and with parking adjacent to each cottage are suitable for the elderly.
 Children of all ages are welcome.

-We consistently achieve the Enjoy England 4 star rating and offer the discerning visitor old fashioned hospitality in peaceful surroundings.
+We consistently achieve the Visit England 4 star rating and have just been awarded a 4 star Gold Award for The Old Brewhouse offering the discerning visitor old fashioned hospitality in peaceful surroundings.
 We hope that should you decide to take your holiday with us, you too will love the cottage and the surrounding area.

 We look forward to welcoming you to Newbarn Country Cottages

-We consistently achieve the Enjoy England 4 Star rating and offer the discerning visitor old fashioned hospitality in peaceful surroundings.
+We consistently achieve the Visit England 4 Star rating and offer the discerning visitor old fashioned hospitality in peaceful surroundings.
+The Old Brewhouse has been awarded a 4 Star Gold Award.
 We hope you should decide to take your holiday with us, you too will love the cottage and the surrounding area.

 ** SATURDAY ARRIVALS ONLY**